RyanJones999/frameworks_and_languages_module/server/README.md

 ### Using Deno

-1. Open a terminal and navigate to the root directory of your project.
+1. Open a terminal and navigate to the root directory of the project.

 2. Run the server with the following command:

 ~~~bash
 deno run -A app.js
 ~~~
-This command starts your server using Deno.
+This command starts the server using Deno.
 The `-A` flag grants all permissions to the script.

-3. Your server should now be running and accessible at `http://localhost:8000`.
+3. the server should now be running and accessible at `http://localhost:8000`.

-4. To stop the server, use `Ctrl + C` in your terminal.
+4. To stop the server, use `Ctrl + C` in the terminal.

 ### Using Docker with Makefile

-#### Building the Docker Image
+#### Building and Running the Docker Image

 1. Open a terminal and navigate to the root directory of the project using the following command: